erik-larsen/emscripten-sdl2-ogles2/README.md

 # emscripten-sdl2-ogles2
-*C++/SDL2/OpenGLES2 to Javascript/WebGL using Emscripten*
+*OpenGL to WebGL using Emscripten*

 This is a collection of C++/SDL2/OpenGL samples that run in the browser via Emscripten.
-These can serve as building blocks to help create or port C++ graphics apps for the browser.
+These samples demonstrate the basics of porting desktop graphics apps to the browser.
+Specifically code written in C++, SDL2, and OpenGLES2 code is transpiled into Javascript and WebGL by Emscripten.

 ## Samples

 ### [Run Hello Triangle](https://erik-larsen.github.io/emscripten-sdl2-ogles2/hello_triangle.html)